EndemicMedia/claudecoder/docs/index.md

 ---
 layout: default
-title: ClaudeCoder - AI-powered code changes for GitHub
+title: ClaudeCoderAction - AI-powered code changes for GitHub
 description: Automatically process pull requests using AWS Bedrock and Claude 3.7 to suggest and implement code changes
 ---